 This holiday table will leave you feeling blue, in the best possible way.
-Soft touches of blue juniper berries, privet, and blue velvet create a soft Christmas palette.
+Soft touches of blue juniper berries, privet berries, and white roses create a soft blue Christmas centerpiece.

 Want to save this?